 - A limp

-X ray – will show the nidus with peripheral ring like sclerosis
+X-ray – will show the nidus with a peripheral ring-like sclerosis

 MRI/CT – will confirm the diagnosis